 Hong Kong is one of the world’s most business-friendly cities.
 Free market policies, the rule of law and free flow of information means a level playing field for all companies.
 The territory enjoys a world-class business infrastructure and easy recruitment of skilled workers.
 The government of Hong Kong welcomes inward investment, providing foreign investors with attractive low levels of Taxation and Political Stability.
 Incentives to invest in certain industries are available from the Economic Analysis and Business Facilitation Unit (EABFU), a department within the Financial Secretary's Office.

-Hong Kong is one of the top countries in the world for setting up a business, thanks to the simplicity of the process.
-When establishing an entity in Hong Kong, choosing the name of your business can be nearly as important as deciding on a legal entity.
-A company name must be searched at the Hong Kong Companies Registry to find out whether the name of your choice has been taken – before it can be approved.
+Hong Kong is one of the top countries for the simplicity of setting up a business.
+To establish an entity, choosing the name of your business in Hong Kong can be nearly as important as deciding on a legal entity.
+A company name must be searched at the Hong Kong Companies Registry to find out whether the name of your choice has been taken, thus it must be approved.

-The next step is decide on the kind of legal entity you would like to select for your business in Hong Kong.
+The next thing to figure out is the kind of legal entity you would like to select for your business in Hong Kong.
 The following documents are available online at the CR’s e-Registry with the correct fees:

-Online applications for Company Incorporation and Business Registration can normally be processed within an hour.
+Online applications for company incorporation and business registration can normally be processed within an hour.
 If you submit your application in hard-copy form, the Certificate of Incorporation and Business Registration Certificate will normally be issued within four working days.
-The next step in establishing a business is to open a bank account.
-This process is straightforward but will require the registration and incorporation certificate.

-In Hong Kong, it is not mandatory to make payments to employees or authorities from an in-country bank account.
-Both salary and 3rd party payments can be made on behalf of the client using bank transfers.
-Bank transfers within the same bank will usually take place within the same day - or the next day from bank to bank.
+In Hong Kong, it is not mandatory to make payments to employees from an in-country bank account.
+Payment can be made on behalf of the client using bank transfers.
+Bank transfers within the same bank will usually take place within the same day and the next day for any other bank.
 International transfers can take between three to seven working days.
 In the case of payments to the Mandatory Provident Funds (MPF) Trustees for the MPF contributions, this is required to come from a bank account in Hong Kong.

 The working week in Hong Kong is Monday to Friday from 9:00am to 6:00pm.
-There are no statutory provisions, which prescribe maximum working hours.
-The EO does however provide that AND, in addition to paid statutory (public) holidays, an employee is entitled to not less than one rest day in every period of seven days.
+There are no statutory provisions which prescribe maximum working hours.
+The Employment Ordinance (EO) does however provide that in addition to paid statutory (public) holidays, an employee is entitled to no less than one rest day in every period of seven days.

 Located on land extending from the southern coastland into the South China Sea, Hong Kong has long been regarded as a historic gateway to both the Chinese mainland, and continental Asia.
 Inhabited by indigenous people since prehistory, and conquered by the Qin dynasty in 214 BC, Hong Kong - which was then a collection of farming and fishing communities - was ceded to Britain after the First Opium War in 1841.
 Over the course of the 19th and 20th centuries, the territory became one of the most prosperous and significant commercial trading hubs in the world, and was eventually returned to China in 1997, and became a special administrative region.
 Reflecting its economic success, the city of Hong Kong is highly urbanised, with a high-density population and the highest number of skyscrapers in the world.
 The sights and spectacles of Hong Kong attract millions of tourists every year, but beyond the city, the territory is hilly and mountainous, with numerous areas reserved as country parks and nature reserves.
 Hong Kong’s climate is generally humid and subtropical, with mild winters and hot, dry summers.